 - Resilience: This is related to durability and reliability but includes how well something continues to operate, recovers, or otherwise remains useful after unforeseen disasters, changes in land-use, and upgrades in technology.

-- End-of-life Impacts: Once something is no longer useful, as all things become, it has to be dealt with.
+- A Cradle-to-Cradle Approach: Once something is no longer useful, as all things become, it has to be dealt with.
 Perhaps it ends up in a landfill.
 Perhaps it is recycled, reused, or repurposed.
 Or, often more likely, it ends up in a landfill.
 And of those things that cannot be put back into use, there will be further impacts.
 Something that is biodegradable and is industrially composted is much more sustainable than something that contains toxins and has not further use.

 Ultimately, sustainability refers to a large, complex, systemic picture that relates to effects of what we make and use on the environment over time, and that, in turn, is largely measured in something that nature does not, generally produce without our help: waste.
 In the subsequent articles in this series, I will explore each of these concepts in depth.